-- Sneak vegetables like lettuce, cucumber or zucchini slices into sandwiches.
+- Sneak vegetables such as lettuce, cucumber, or zucchini slices into sandwiches.

-- Buy baked chips and low-fat crackers or pretzels.
-Avoid items with trans fats in them such as packaged cookies, snack cakes and regular chips.
+- Buy baked chips, low-fat crackers, or pretzels.
+Avoid items with trans fats in them such as packaged cookies, snack cakes, and regular chips.

 - Choose 1% or fat-free milk or 100% fruit juices.